 8 – Keep an eye on duplicate content

-Duplicate content is a big thing to avoid when you are dealing with SEO.
+Duplicate content is a big thing to avoid when dealing with SEO.

 Though Google does not directly penalise websites for duplicate content, it affects your search rankings.

-If two pages post the same content, Google will find it hard to decide which one will go higher in the rankings.
+If two pages post the same content, Google will find it hard to decide which one will rank higher.

 One page could “cannibalise” the other’s site authority.
-This leaves the door open for competitors to swoop in with alternative content and raise the rankings.
+This opens the door for competitors to swoop in with alternative content and raise the rankings.

 9 – Compare site metrics